michalsida/demo-oracle-mybatis/README.md

 ### How to return a cursor as a result of Java method (Vol. 1)

-In case of DB function returning cursor, can be used the same trick as in [previous chapeter](#how-to-return-a-function-result-as-a-result-of-java-method-in-mybatis-mapper) with the same limitations.
+In case of DB function returning a cursor, it can be used the same trick as in [previous chapeter](#how-to-return-a-function-result-as-a-result-of-java-method-in-mybatis-mapper) with the same limitations.
 A little confusing is that result set is not a content cursor, but result set contains a single-column single-row result set, which contains one `CURSOR` value with data.
-And MyBatis does not support easy way, how to write mapping for this CURSOR in `SELECT` result set (there is no alternative for `resultMap` parameter in inline parameter statement).
+And MyBatis does not support easy way, how to write mapping for this CURSOR in `SELECT` result set (there is no alternative for `resultMap` parameter from inline parameter statement).
 But it is possible to write custom mapping handler between DB cursor type and Java collection of target POJOs.
 See at `cz.sidik.demo.oraclemybatis.mapper.CursorMapper.getEmployeesCursor`:

 ```java